-In Mann University we spend a morning talking about leadership skills.
+In Mann U: Leadership Skills Development, we spend a morning talking about leadership skills.
 The question we ask after the students list admirable leadership skills of people they admire is this: Are you born with these traits or do you learn them?

 Of course we learn them!
 Infants are not good at any of these soft skills.
 Just because they are difficult to measure doesn’t mean we can’t improve them, can’t practice them, can’t change them.
 Of course we can.

 Let’s talk about influence—our favorite leadership skill.
 What auxiliary skills fall under influence?